-Please read Getting Started and Starter Tips.
+If you’re new to this, please read our Comprehensive Guide To Award Travel For Beginners.
 If you need ideas to help meet minimum spend, click here.
 Also, please familiarize yourself with Chase’s 5/24 policy before applying for any cards.
 Unless you have a specific travel goal that requires a specific award currency, I’d focus on opening Chase cards first.

-Click here for a list of cards that all beginners should consider.
+Click here for a list of cards that all beginners should consider (5/24 cards).

 I’ve grouped our top credit cards a few different ways in this post:

 - Overall top credit card choice

 - Top cards for everyday spending

 - Best hotel co-branded cards

 Looking for your first travel rewards credit card?
 No matter what your travel goals are, Chase Sapphire Preferred should be your very first credit card.
 The welcome bonus is worth at least $750 in travel, the annual fee is reasonable, and the rewards (Chase Ultimate Rewards) are easy to earn and redeem.

 Current offer: Earn 60,000 Chase Ultimate Rewards points after spending $4,000 in the first 3 months.